-In 2015, we entered into employment agreements with Dr. Walker under which he serves as our President and Chief Executive Officer, Mr. Powala under which he serves as our Chief Operating Officer and Dr. Shanler under which he serves as our Chief Scientific Officer.
+In 2015, we entered into employment agreements with Dr. Walker under which he serves as our President and Chief Executive Officer, Mr. Powala under which he serves as our Chief Operating Officer and Ms. Ali-Jackson under which she serves as our Chief Legal Officer.
 The employment agreements became effective as of October 6, 2015.
-Under these agreements, Dr. Walker, Mr. Powala and Dr. Shanler are each eligible to receive severance benefits in specified circumstances.
+Under these agreements, Dr. Walker, Mr. Powala and Ms. Ali-Jackson are each eligible to receive severance benefits in specified circumstances.

-Employment Agreements with Dr. Walker, Mr. Powala and Dr. Shanler
+Employment Agreements with Dr. Walker, Mr. Powala and Ms. Ali-Jackson

-Pursuant to our employment agreements with Dr. Walker, Mr. Powala and Dr. Shanler, each executive officer is eligible for severance benefits in specified circumstances.
-In the event that we terminate Dr. Walker, Mr. Powala or Dr. Shanler without cause, he resigns for good reason or his employment is terminated due to death or disability, he, or his estate, will be entitled to receive, upon execution and effectiveness of a release of claims, (i) continued payment of his then-current salary for a period of 12 months following termination for Dr. Walker and for a period of nine months following termination for each of Mr. Powala and Dr. Shanler, in each case payable in accordance with our normal payroll practices, (ii) a lump sum payment of any approved but unpaid bonuses or portion thereof for the preceding year or the year of termination and (iii) a direct payment by us to the applicable healthcare provider of 100% of the medical, vision and dental coverage premiums due to maintain any COBRA coverage for which he is eligible and has appropriately elected through the earlier of (A) 12 months following termination for Dr. Walker and nine months following termination for each of Mr. Powala and Dr. Shanler and (B) the date he becomes eligible for substantially equivalent coverage in connection with new employment.
+Pursuant to our employment agreements with Dr. Walker, Mr. Powala and Ms. Ali-Jackson, each executive officer is eligible for severance benefits in specified circumstances.
+In the event that we terminate Dr. Walker, Mr. Powala or Ms. Ali-Jackson without cause, he or she resigns for good reason or his or her employment is terminated due to death or disability, he or her, or his or her estate, will be entitled to receive, upon execution and effectiveness of a release of claims, (i) continued payment of his then-current salary for a period of 12 months following termination for Dr. Walker and for a period of nine months following termination for each of Mr. Powala and Ms. Ali-Jackson, in each case payable in accordance with our normal payroll practices, (ii) a lump sum payment of any approved but unpaid bonuses or portion thereof for the preceding year or the year of termination and (iii) a direct payment by us to the applicable healthcare provider of 100% of the medical, vision and dental coverage premiums due to maintain any COBRA coverage for which he or she is eligible and has appropriately elected through the earlier of (A) 12 months following termination for Dr. Walker and nine months following termination for each of Mr. Powala and Ms. Ali-Jackson and (B) the date he or she becomes eligible for substantially equivalent coverage in connection with new employment.

-In addition, in the event of termination without cause, for good reason, or due to death or disability of each of Dr. Walker, Mr. Powala or Dr. Shanler occurs on or within three months prior to, or within 12 months following, a change of control, he will be entitled to (i) continuation of his base salary for an additional 12 months for Dr. Walker and six months for each of Mr. Powala and Dr. Shanler following the end of the initial severance period, (ii) up to six additional months of paid COBRA premiums (or until he receives substantially equivalent coverage in connection with new employment, if earlier) and (iii) if the termination occurs on or within three months prior to the change of control, all of his unvested stock options and other equity awards outstanding on the effective date of termination will become fully vested on the effective date of the change of control, or if the termination occurs within 12 months following the effective date of the change of control, provided that any surviving corporation or acquiring corporation assumes his stock options or other equity awards, as applicable, or substitutes similar stock options or equity awards for his stock options or equity awards, as applicable, in accordance with the terms of the applicable equity incentive plans, all unvested stock options and other equity awards outstanding on the effective date of termination will become fully vested on the date of termination.
+In addition, in the event of termination without cause, for good reason, or due to death or disability of each of Dr. Walker, Mr. Powala or Ms. Ali-Jackson on or within three months prior to, or within 12 months following, a change of control, he or she will be entitled to (i) continuation of his or her base salary for an additional 12 months for Dr. Walker and six months for each of Mr. Powala and Ms. Ali-Jackson following the end of the initial severance period, (ii) up to six additional months of paid COBRA premiums (or until he or she receives substantially equivalent coverage in connection with new employment, if earlier) and (iii) if the termination occurs on or within three months prior to the change of control, all of his or her unvested stock options and other equity awards outstanding on the effective date of termination will become fully vested on the effective date of the change of control, or if the termination occurs within 12 months following the effective date of the change of control, provided that any surviving corporation or acquiring corporation assumes his stock options or other equity awards, as applicable, or substitutes similar stock options or equity awards for his or her stock options or equity awards, as applicable, in accordance with the terms of the applicable equity incentive plans, all unvested stock options and other equity awards outstanding on the effective date of termination will become fully vested on the date of termination.